That first blog post idea is always the most illusive –in this post we’ll discuss 28 blog ideas for writers who need a little help getting started.

-“Why” content answers a question users could possibly have about your industry.
+“Why” content answers a question users could possibly have about your industry, lifestyle, fashion choices –you name it.
 Think of an aspect in your niche that could warrant the question “Why” and create content around it.

 5. Q and A or a FAQ

-If you’re not getting enough questions to generate blog ideas or need to do a little research to dig up questions for your niche –try going to your favorite online community of choice and type “who”, “what”, “where, “when” or “why” into its search box.
-The article you’re looking at right now is a product of that very action.
+If you’re not getting enough questions to make this a substantial first blog post idea, or need to do a little research to dig up questions for your niche –try going to your favorite online community of choice and type “who”, “what”, “where, “when” or “why” into its search box.

 6. Comparison and Contrast